Abhishek-Rath/100-days-of-code/r1-log.md

 ### R1D2 - 11/11/2021
 Modified the layout of weather app.
 Applied some CSS to center the weather card, box shadow property.

+### R1D3 - 12/11/2021
+Finished making of Weather App using Vanilla JS and openweathemap API.
+Deployed the website using netlify.